adjust/ios_sdk/README.md

 }
 ```

-If you want to track all revenues in the same currency you might want to use
-[AEPriceMatrix][AEPriceMatrix] to do simple tier based currency conversion.

-### 7. Handle reattributions with deep linking
+### 7. Set up deep link reattributions

-You can also set up the adjust SDK to read deep links that come to your app,
+You can set up the adjust SDK to handle deep links that are used to open your
-also known as custom URL schemes in iOS.
-We will only read the data that is
+app via a custom URL scheme.
+We will only read certain adjust specific
-injected by adjust tracker URLs.
-This is essential if you are planning to run
+parameters.
+This is essential if you are planning to run retargeting or
-retargeting or re-engagement campaigns with deep links.
+re-engagement campaigns with deep links.

 In the Project Navigator open the source file your Application Delegate.
 Find
 or add the method `openURL` and add the following call to adjust: